Thursday, May 30, 2024

 12 May 2024

 When we last played the Grieg Piano Concerto with the Northampton Symphony Orchestra, accompanying Lucy Parham in 2007, I wrote here (in November 2007) that the piece always reminds me how nervous I was playing the exposed horn solos in the first and second movements as a teenager with the Didsbury Symphony Orchestra in 1983, accompanying Peter Donohoe, and how relieved I was this time to be leaving those solos to the NSO Principal Horn David Lack.
 Now that Dave is sadly no longer with us, last Saturday it was my turn again, for the first time since 1983.
 Our NSO concert, in.
 St Matthews Church in Northampton, featured the brilliant young Russian soloist, Victor Maslov.
 There is a wonderful video on YouTube of Victor playing the Grieg Piano Concerto 15 years ago at the age of 11: https://youtu.be/ITJZEN2B87Y?si=5ZVVXUsn_tNwSV8t The 2024 version was even more spectacular: it was a genuinely thrilling performance by one of the most exciting soloists we have accompanied in recent years.
 Victor seemed to be playing this most famous of concertos neither in a lush romantic style nor in a disciplined classical approach, instead managing to make it feel much more contemporary - a fascinatingly inquisitive modern take on a work that can feel over familiar - but without losing any of the passion.
-In contrast to my teenaged self, this time I found the short horn solos really enjoyable and I was pleased with how they went.
+In contrast to my teenage self, this time I found the short horn solos really enjoyable and I was pleased with how they went.
 But mine was a minor contribution to an incredible performance that will live long in the memory of everyone who was there.
 Victor Maslov's encore, a short Prelude by Scriabin, was delicate and mesmerising.
 It was a challenge for the NSO to follow this in the second half of the concert but Brahms' 'Symphony No 4' is a work that deserves to stand alongside the Grieg concerto.
 It's a lovely piece that demonstrates how Brahms continued and developed Beethoven's symphonic style - built on meticulous syncopated rhythms, driving chord progressions and controlled power.
 Brahms 4 is one of my favourite symphonies.
 This was the first time I had played it for more than 25 years but I was surprised how well I still knew the horn parts.
-It's a lovely symphony, incredibly satisfying to play, in which each every note feels carefully crafted.
+It's a lovely symphony, incredibly satisfying to play, in which every note feels carefully crafted.
 NSO conductor John Gibbons shaped a beautifully controlled performance which was incredibly moving - with Graham Tear's gorgeously measured flute solo in the last movement exemplifying this.
 We opened the concert with the 'Froissart Overture' by Edward Elgar and also played Laura Rossi's witty musical journey through Italy, 'Jailhouse Graffiti' which was commissioned by John Gibbons to celebrate an April Fools prank he and Laura played on the Ealing Symphony Orchestra in 2005.

 Friday, May 10, 2024